 '''You'd Expect''': Anakin to order the pilot to use the gunship's laser cannons and laser beam turrets (that were seen blasting droids away during the extraction from the Geonosian arena) and blast Dooku and his Geonosian fighter escort away with them, problem solved, the Clone Wars doesn't have to happen, the end!\\

-'''The Result:''' Dooku escapes and the Clone War begins.
+'''The Result:''' "Begun, the Clone War has."

-** Speaking of the above dream, that Padmé will for an unknown reason, die in childbirth, Anakin is convinced that it will come true unless he does something about it.
+* Anakin has a terrible dream (possibly a premonition) about Padmé suffering and dying in childbirth, and is convinced that it will come true unless he does something about it.
 Understandable, due to him once having a similar dream about his mother, who did die.\\

 '''You'd Expect:''' That Anakin would ensure that there's no chance of Padmé dying, using methods he should know and understand.
 He could try and convince Padmé to have an extensive medical check, in case the cause of death is a pre-existing condition they don't know about.
 He could also arrange to have her give birth and recover from it in secret, if he thinks someone will try to assassinate her when she's having the kid.\\

 '''Instead:''' He decides to join up with a Sith Lord, who claims that the Sith have the ability to save people from dying, and that if he follows his orders, which at a very early point include [[WouldHurtAChild the deaths of children]], Padmé will be saved.
 And Anakin remains convinced of this throughout and never asks himself what any of this has to do with saving Padmé.\\